Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

-Einstein's $B$ coefficient was already defined as the rate of stimulated transitions (emissions or absorptions) per unit energy density of radiations per unit (angular) frequency interval around the Bohr frequency.
-However, the rate of transitions in Eqn. (\ref{eqn:8}) is altering its sign in the course of time as if the absorption becomes emission and vice-versa whenever there is an alternation of the sign.
-Thus, following the definition of the $B$ coefficient, the feature of alternating the sign of the transition rates and the fact $R_{1\rightarrow2}(t)=-R_{2\rightarrow1}(t)$, we get Einstein's $B$ coefficient ($B(t)=|R_{1\rightarrow2}(t)|/u(\omega_0)=|R_{2\rightarrow1}(t)|/u(\omega_0)$) from Eqns.(\ref{eqn:7}) and (\ref{eqn:8}), as
+Einstein's $B$ coefficient was already defined as the rate of stimulated transitions (emission or absorption) per unit energy density of radiations per unit (angular) frequency interval around the Bohr frequency.
+However, the rate of transitions in Eq.~(\ref{eqn:8}) quasi-periodically alters its sign in the course of time as if the absorption becomes emission and vice-versa whenever there is an alternation of the sign.
+Thus, following the definition of the $B$ coefficient, the feature of alternating the sign of the transition rates and the fact $R_{1\rightarrow2}(t)=-R_{2\rightarrow1}(t)$, we get Einstein's $B$ coefficient ($B(t)=|R_{1\rightarrow2}(t)|/u(\omega_0)=|R_{2\rightarrow1}(t)|/u(\omega_0)$) from Eqs.~(\ref{eqn:7}) and (\ref{eqn:8}), as

-where $B_0=\frac{\pi\mu_{12}^2}{3\epsilon_0\hbar^2}$ is the original $B$ coefficient obtained by Dirac \cite{Dirac,Griffiths}.
+where $B_0=\frac{\pi\mu_{12}^2}{3\epsilon_0\hbar^2}$ is the original $B$ coefficient obtained by Dirac~\cite{Dirac,Griffiths}.
 The $B$ coefficient would be unaltered if we alter the initial conditions, by taking $c_1(0)=1$ and $c_2(0)=0$, as we always have $R_{1\rightarrow2}(t)=-R_{2\rightarrow1}(t)$.
 We show the time-dependence in the $B$ coefficient in FIG. \ref{fig1}.
-We are not able to compare this result with the existing experimental data, as they were not obtained by any direct measurement (as far as we know); rather, experimentalists apply time-dependent perturbation theory for the indirect measurement of the $B$ coefficient \cite{Lawrence}.
+We are not able to compare this result with the existing experimental data because they have not been obtained by any direct measurement (as far as we know); rather, experimentalists apply time-dependent perturbation theory for the indirect measurement of the $B$ coefficient~\cite{Lawrence}.